bruno-f7s/portfolio/airbnb-porto-2023/README.md

 You may find more analyses like this in the [Jupyter notebook](https://github.com/bruno-f7s/portfolio/blob/main/airbnb-porto-2023/airbnb-porto-2023-eda.ipynb).
 Below, you can find a summary of the relevant findings related to the initial business questions.

 ### Evolution of the number of listings, prices and occupancy rates
-The data I gathered goes from Q2 2022 until Q1 2023.
+The data I gathered reaches from Q2 2022 until Q1 2023.
 This means 12 months of historical data that coincide with the "end" of the pandemic, when people could start to travel again with less restrictions.
 Looking at the number of Airbnb listings available for this time period, we can see that the hosts were also probably expecting an increase in tourists:

 ![Number of listings by period](images/bar_listings_period.png)